Spear

-A spear is a pole weapon consisting of a shaft, usually of wood, with a pointed head.
-The head may be simply the sharpened end of the shaft itself, as is the case with fire hardened spears, or it may be made of a more durable material fastened to the shaft, such as bone, flint, obsidian, iron, steel, or bronze.
-The most common design for hunting or combat spears since ancient times has incorporated a metal spearhead shaped like a triangle, lozenge, or leaf.
-The heads of fishing spears usually feature barbs or serrated edges.
+A spear is a polearm consisting of a shaft, usually of wood, with a pointed head.
+The head may be simply the sharpened end of the shaft itself, as is the case with fire hardened spears, or it may be made of a more durable material fastened to the shaft, such as bone, flint, obsidian, copper, bronze, iron, or steel.
+The most common design for hunting and/or warfare, since modern times has incorporated a metal spearhead shaped like a triangle, diamond, or leaf.
+The heads of fishing spears usually feature multiple sharp points, with or without barbs.

+Spears can be divided into two broad categories: those designed for thrusting as a melee weapon (including weapons such as lances and pikes) and those designed for throwing as a ranged weapon (usually referred to as javelins).

+The spear has been used throughout human history as a weapon for hunting and/or fishing and for warfare.
+Along with the club, knife, and axe, it is one of the earliest and most widespread tools ever developed by early humans.
+As a weapon, it may be wielded with either one or two hands.
+It was used in virtually every conflict up until the modern era, where even to this day, it lives on in the form of a bayonet fixed onto the muzzle of a long gun.

+Early humans progressively invented tools and techniques for trapping animals.
+The earliest spears were crafted from wood, with tips toughened by burning.
+By 15,000 BC, hunters employed wooden and bone spear-launchers to enhance force and distance.
+These devices were frequently adorned with carvings of creatures.

+Etymology

 The word spear comes from the Old English spere, from the Proto-Germanic speri, from a Proto-Indo-European root *sper- "spear, pole".